 The allocation method then scales dioceses according to their population.
 This means that individuals are treated equally regardless of where they live or their proximity to a church building, religious affiliation, age, or any other factor.
 These factors are then combined so that funding is distributed in relation to a diocese's population and its average income, as modified by the number of people in income deprivation.
 Funding is only given to those dioceses with below average incomes (modified by income deprivation) in order to target this relatively small amount of funding (which represents only about 2% of the Church's total expenditure) on dioceses most needing assistance to support mission in the poorest communities.

-25 dioceses receive Lowest Income Communities Funding and have been notified of the amounts they will receive over the next three years, 2017-19.
+25 dioceses currently receive Lowest Income Communities Funding.
+26 dioceses have been notified of the amounts they will receive over the next three years, 2020-22.

 Strategic Development Funding aims to support major change projects which fit with dioceses' strategic plans and which will lead to a significant difference to their mission and financial strength.
 Decisions on applications are made by the Strategic Investment Board.

 Strategic Development Funding involves a two-stage application process: a short, first stage to assess what is proposed and the extent to which it is consistent with the diocese's wider strategy.
-There are currently two funding rounds a year, with applications being submitted in April and October.
+There will be three opportunities to apply for Strategic Development Funding in 2020-22.
 If a diocese is invited forward, they prepare a detailed project plan.
 The Strategic Investment Board then makes the final decision on the grant.